-Asia Society has a network of laboratory schools throughout the country.
-The goal of Asia Society International Studies Schools schools is to graduate students who possess the knowledge, skills, and habits of mind necessary to succeed and contribute in the 21st-century global environment.
-Teachers are all-important not only to ensure student achievement, but also to create a school culture of equity, excellence and relevance.
+Asia Society has a network of schools throughout the country working to graduate all students ready for college, work: the International Studies Schools Network (ISSN).
+The goal of ISSN schools is to graduate students who possess the knowledge, skills, and habits of mind necessary to succeed and contribute in the 21st-century global environment.
+Teachers are cricitcal—not only to ensure student achievement, but also to create a school culture of equity, excellence, and relevance.

-Informed by our own teachers, here is a list of skills and dispositions we seek when hiring and constantly work to nurture.
+Informed by our own teachers, we have compiled a list of skills and dispositions we seek when hiring and that we constantly work to nurture.
 We hope this list will inform your own hiring and teacher professional development programs.

-ISSN Teachers possess the Knowledge Required in the Global Era that serves student learning.
-They:
+ISSN Teachers Possess the Knowledge Required That Serves Students in Our Global Era

 - Have a deep understanding of their individual content and connect their content area to authentic global issues and perspectives.